SeanHwangG/test/software/ci.md

 ## Deploy

-* Deploy is a running instance of the app all should share same codebase ([ex] dev, staging, production)
+* running instance of the app all should share same codebase ([ex] dev, staging, production)
-* Do not debug in production settings ([ex] match local with production)
-  * Add logging history for production server
+* Do not debug in production settings, add logging history for production server
 * Horizontal scaling: stateless and share nothing
   * Any data that needs to persist must be stored in a stateful backing, typically a database
-* Deployment tools offer release management tools, e.g. the ability to roll back to a previous release ([ex] Capistrano)
+* Deployment tools offer release management tools, the ability to roll back to a previous release ([ex] Capistrano)
 * Every release should always have a immutable, unique release ID
 * Minimize run stage steps to minimize app crash cost
+* Minimize following gaps
+  * time gap: Devs may work on code that takes weeks, months to go into production
+  * personnel gap: Devs write code, ops engineers deploy it ([ex] CD)
+  * tools gap: Devs use stack like Nginx, SQLite, and OS X, while production deploy uses LAMP ([ex] docker)

 {% tabs %}
 {% tab title='javascript' %}